RhyanRodriguez3/RhyanRodriguez3/README.md

 <summary>About Me</summary>
 <br />

 I've got 5 years experience as an analyst in the healthcare industry; notable clients being Children's Hospital of Los Angeles, UCLA Medical Center, and Cedars Sinai.
-I love being a data janitor, creating solutions, and using tech to drive strategic goals. <br>
+I love being a data janitor, creating solutions, and playing strategy games. <br>

 <br />